yshyshkin/ErlangPort/README.md

 with list of parameters _Parameters_ (parameters are optional), returns string with command execution result;
 * **close(Process)** - stop and close port identified by process _Process_, send "exit" command to port.

-Be default all Erlang files are available in directory [erl](./erl), but after installation all required files should be copied to other location where they be compiled and used.
+By default all Erlang files are available in directory [erl](./erl), but after installation all required files should be copied to other location where they should be compiled and used.

 #### Configuration